Change through Applied Art and Digital Transformation

+What does BIM mean?
 BIM is an abbreviation and stands for “Building Information Modeling”: A digital planning process to start a complete construction project, which contains all relevant information and from which up to 7 dimensions (in addition to spatial dimensions, also time, costs, life cycle and facility management) can be derived.
 Building data is “modeled” across all trades.
 The end product of the BIM process is a digital 3D model or digital twin, which integrates architecture, statics and the technical building equipment.

+What are the advantages of BIM?
 BIM ensures clearly defined planning and construction processes, maximum transparency and cost certainty.
 It also significantly reduces errors and the resulting additional costs (collision detection).
 Communication among all project participants is more efficient and result-oriented.
 The current construction progress including the currently required budget can be called up easily and quickly.
 The 3D models and the associated better illustration also make it easier to obtain official approvals.
 Furthermore, the client generates learning paths for future projects.

+What happens with the data model?
 The data sovereignty is incumbent on the building owner.
 Thanks to precise data quality at every stage, BIM provides a sound basis for decision-making and can be used from planning to utilization and facility management.
 Errors can be avoided and thus costs saved.

 BIM starts with raising awareness: identifying possible improvements in processes and related optimizations.
 This awareness must be shared within the company and at the same time among all the players involved in the construction process.